Benešov

 Benešov (/cs/; Beneschau) is a town in the Central Bohemian Region of the Czech Republic.
 It has about 17,000 inhabitants.
+The town is located on the stream Benešovský potok in the Benešov Uplands.

-The town is known for the Konopiště Castle.
+Benešov is known for the Konopiště Castle, which is protected as a national cultural monument.

 Administrative division

 Benešov consists of 15 municipal parts (in brackets population according to the 2021 census):